 While commuting on foot isn't practical, new arrivals will find that many of Jacksonville's suburbs are incredibly walkable and safe.

-Once in the city centre, taking a walk is a great way to explore the hidden corners of Jacksonville at a leisurely pace.
+Once in the city centre, walking is a great way to explore the hidden corners of Jacksonville at a leisurely pace.
 Areas such as Riverside, San Marco and Fairfax are rated as the city's most walkable.

 Driving in Jacksonville

-New arrivals to Florida can drive on their foreign or out-of-state driver's licence initially, but must get a Florida licence within 30 days of officially becoming resident.
+New arrivals to Florida can drive on their foreign or out-of-state driving licence initially, but must get a Florida licence within 30 days of officially becoming resident.
+Expats must take a knowledge-based exam and practical driving test to obtain their Florida driving licence.

 Expat Health Insurance